Featured Offer for Winter of 2023: People & Places Tour

-Tonight you stay in Yazd, a city inscribed in UNESCO because of its unique architecture and desert identity.
+Tonight you stay in Yazd, a city inscribed in UNESCO because of its unique architecture and desert identity

 Yazd is an ancient city where traces of ancient life can be found.
 Zoroastrianism is one of them.
 So, you start the day by visiting the place where dead bodies were exposed to the cultures on the Towers of Silence at the outskirt of Yazd.
 Then, you can see how henna is traditionally made in some old workshops.

 After that, you walk in the past by crossing the ancient labyrinth-like alleys of Fahadan residential quarter.
 It’s surprisingly still inhabited.
-At the end of your excursion there, you reach Yazd Grand Jame Mosque where the tallest minarets of Iran has been built 700 years ago.
+At the end of your excursion there, you reach Yazd Grand Jame Mosque where the tallest minarets in Iran has been built 700 years ago.

 During midday, when it’s warm or hot, the best is to go to Dowlat Abad Garden and enjoy the beauty of the place and experience the ancient cooling system of windcatchers in practice.
-And at the end of the day, you’re invited to a private home for a private Persian Night party where you listen to Persian poems and songs while Persian music is played for you.

 You drive to Esfahan today.
 En route, there are several amazing structures, landscapes, and experiences waiting for you.
-In Meybod, you visit Narin Fortress, an ancient motel (a Safavid caravansary where very old Zilu rugs are showcased), a water reservoir, and an ancient mailing station (Chaparkhaneh) are waiting for your exploration itchy feet.
+In Meybod, you visit Narin Fortress, an ancient motel (a Safavid caravansary where very old Zilu rugs are showcased), a water reservoir, and an ancient mailing station (Chaparkhaneh) is waiting for your exploration itchy feet.

-Then, you proceed to Aqda village to see its gardens and have some tasty lunch before setting off for Nain.
+Then, you proceed to Aqda village to see its gardens and have a tasty lunch before setting off for Nain.
 The Friday Mosque of Nain is a small building, but a must-see as it’s very unique as far as its history and exclusive architecture are concerned.
 Adjacent to this mosque, you can stroll a bit to see another fortress and several monuments.

 Crossing some high mountains, when you arrive in Esfahan later in the afternoon, it’s time to stretch your legs and go for a walk where every local Esfahanies go at that time: in the parks and along Zayandeh River.

-Esfahan is also today’s capital of lots of Iranians traditional arts and crafts.
+Esfahan is also today’s capital of lots of Iranian traditional arts and crafts.
 Therefore, visiting some workshops and meetings some artists are arranged for you this afternoon: a globally recognized miniaturist, a block-printing workshop craftsman, and a collection of fantastic Iranian carpets.